matrix-org/synapse/docs/upgrade.md

 # Upgrading to v1.61.0

-## Removal of depracated community/groups
+## Removal of deprecated community/groups

 This release of Synapse will remove deprecated community/groups from codebase.

 ### Worker endpoints

-For those who have deployed workers, following worker endpoints will no longer be existing and they are expected to be removed from reverse proxy config:
+For those who have deployed workers, following worker endpoints will no longer exist and they can be removed from the reverse proxy configuration:

 -   `^/_matrix/federation/v1/get_groups_publicised$`
 -   `^/_matrix/client/(r0|v3|unstable)/joined_groups$`